 You need a way to track your efforts.
 That is only possible when the goal is measurable.
 Both you and the client need to be able to simply monitor their progress.
 This also helps when you have to provide evidence to an insurance company as to why your client is still in treatment.

-Goals (counseling) should be aligned with the client’s values.
-If they don’t agree it is a meaningful goal that fits with their lifestyle, they won’t be motivated to follow-through.
-Also remember, these are the client’s goals and they need to have input in creating them.
+Treatment goals should be aligned with the client’s values.
+If they don’t agree it is a meaningful goal that fits with their lifestyle, they won’t be motivated to follow through.
+Also remember, these are the client’s counseling goals and they need to have input in creating them.

 Counseling goals need to have a reasonable deadline.
 The deadline can always be extended but it helps the client to stay motivated and make progress.
 It also shows the insurance company that you aren’t trying to continue therapy indefinitely.